peychart/WiFiWaterMeter/README.md

 * adjustment (during compilation) of the unit of diffusion,
 * log history every hour in flash memory,
 * retention of records on system time synchronization defect and re-indexing on synchronization recovery before historization,
-* monitoring of the consumption for detection of possible leaks in the wqter network,
+* monitoring of the consumption for detection of possible leaks in the water network,
 * configuration of the monitoring parameters via the Web interface,
 * MQTT alerts about possible leaks to the home automation device (Domotics, Jeedom, ...).
 * 3 configurable SSID,
 * web interface configuration,
 * definition of IPs (such as the reverse proxy) excluded from configuration changes; allows secure exposure of the home page to the Internet,
 * dedug trace available by telnet console,
-* firmware update via WiFi, without loss of data and settings,
+* firmware update via WiFi, without loss of data and setting,
 * accepts HTML commands from the home automation software: current counter value, log history recovery in JSON format, clear current history, backup of current measures with reboot, ...